-Whilst the authors appreciate that there are other endoscopic scoring systems such as the Lund-Kennedy system (7), the Philpott-Javer system is tailored more specifically to suit patients with AFRS.
+Whilst the authors appreciate that there are other endoscopic scoring systems such as the Lund-Kennedy system (7, 8), the Philpott-Javer system is tailored more specifically to suit patients with AFRS.
 More recently, Wise et al devised a radiological system based on the degree of sinus expansion in 111 patients with AFRS (9); this is certainly a useful marker for comparing patient severity pre-operatively but does not convey any advantages for post-operative monitoring in the outpatient clinic.
-In our centres we have mounted charts on the clinic wall to guide other members of the team when using the scoring system so that it can be recorded every time they come to the clinic (Figure 1).
+In our centres we have mounted charts on the clinic wall to guide other members of the team when using the scoring system so that it can be recorded every time they Correlation of VAS and endoscopic scores (where 10 = normal for sense of come to the clinic (Figure 1).
 Patients with AFRS require regular follow-up to ensure that their disease is well controlled and therefore good documentation of their condition is paramount.
 At our centres patients are seen at 6-12 week intervals depending on their response to treatment.